Git Connector - GitLab

 Ensure that you are logged in with administrative rights, then click on Connect App and select Jira.
 Click on Create New to set up a new connection with your Jira instance and enter the URL of your Jira instance.

-Unlike Continuous Syncs or Migrations, GIT integrations require users to set up an OAuth in your Jira instance.
-Follow our guide to configure a Jira OAuth at: Connection | Jira OAuth.
+Unlike Continuous Syncs or Migrations, GIT integrations require users to set up OAuth in your Jira instance.
+Please ensure you have admin permissions; otherwise, you will not be able to set up the OAuth credentials.
+Then, follow our guide to configure a Jira OAuth at the following: Connection | Jira OAuth.

 Enter the necessary details to establish the connection.